-Guests travel back to in time to meet dinosaurs from the Mesozoic Era, stand in the footprint of a giant duckbill dinosaur and take control of the Pneumoferrosaurus to see how animatronic dinosaurs work.
+Guests travel back in time to meet dinosaurs from the Mesozoic Era, stand in the footprint of a giant duckbill dinosaur, and take control of the Pneumoferrosaurus to see how animatronic dinosaurs work.
 Sounds cool, right?

-However, the animatronic feature started to scare him a little bit.
+However, the animatronic features used to scare my kids when they were toddlers.
 If your kids might be frightened by dinosaurs that move slightly, it might be best to avoid this area completely.

 Tropical Butterfly House

 One of the most popular Pacific Science Center exhibits is the Tropical Butterfly House.
-It’s 4,000 square feet of hundreds of free flying butterflies in a garden setting.
+It’s 4,000 square feet of hundreds of free-flying butterflies in a garden setting.

 It’s very warm it is there, so you might want to take off some layers to store in the cubbies before heading inside.